 Some of you may remember Michael who has previously posted comments on this blog.
-He donated a few weeks ago and here is his story.
+Here is his story about his kidney donation.
 I know this isn’t his blog but he hasn’t got one, so this is the next best thing!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~